home-suite-home/Home-Suite-Home/artifacts/architecture.md

 * Wire
 * Adafruit_SHT31

-*italic* This section will continue to be updated as more code is added with the sprints to come...
+*This section will continue to be updated as more code is added with the sprints to come...*
 # Reuse

 # Change Strategy